A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Background review

 where $\mu$ is the overall mean, and $z(x_i)$ is a GP with $E(z(x_i))=0$, $Var(z(x_i))= \sigma^2_z$, and Cov$(z(x_i),z(x_j)) = \sigma^2_z R_{ij}$.
-In general, $y(X)$ has multivariate normal distribution, $N_n({\bf 1_n}\mu, \Sigma)$, where $\Sigma = \sigma^2_zR $, and ${\bf 1_n}$ is a $n \times 1$ vector of all ones (see Sacks et al. 1989, and Jones et al. 1998 for details).
+In general, $y(D_0)$ has a multivariate normal distribution, $N_n({\bf 1_n}\mu, \Sigma)$, where $\Sigma = V(D_0|y(D_0)) = \sigma^2_zR $, and ${\bf 1_n}$ is a $n \times 1$ vector of all ones (see Sacks et al. 1989, and Jones et al. 1998 for details).
 Although there are several choices for the correlation function, we focus on the Gaussian correlation because of its properties like smoothness (or differentiability in mean square sense) and popularity in other areas like machine learning (radial basis kernels) and geostatistics (kriging).
 For a detailed discussion on correlation functions see Stein (1999), Santner, Williams and Notz (2003), and Rasmussen and Williams (2006).
 The Gaussian correlation function is a special case ($p_k=2$ for all $k$) of the power exponential correlation family

 where $\theta = (\theta_1,...,\theta_d)$ is the vector of hyper-parameters, and $p_k \in (0,2]$ is the smoothness parameter.
-As discussed in Section~7, the results developed in this paper may slightly vary when other correlation structures are used instead of the Gaussian correlation.
+As discussed in Section~7, the results developed in this paper may vary slightly when other correlation structures are used instead of the Gaussian correlation.

-We use the GP model with Gaussian correlation function to predict responses at any non-sampled design point $x^*$.
+We use the GP model with Gaussian correlation function to predict responses at any unsampled design point $x^*$, however, the theory developed here is also valid for other correlation structures in the power exponential family (see Section~7 for more details).
 Following the maximum likelihood approach, the best linear unbiased predictor (BLUP) at $x^*$ is

 with mean squared error